TwP/keypad/README.md

 This was a fun little thing to play with, and it brought delight to my week.
 Hopefully this will bring delight to yours and inspire some creativity and silliness of your own.

-### Arduino
+### Resources

+The Arduino, Gateron switches, and custom PCB all came from the good folks over at [Root Ventures](https://root.vc).
+Thank you for this fun little keypad.

-The board on the keypad is an [Arduino pro micro](https://deskthority.net/wiki/Arduino_Pro_Micro) with a micro USB connector and built-in AVR programmer.
+The Arduino board is a [pro micro](https://deskthority.net/wiki/Arduino_Pro_Micro) with a micro USB connector and built-in AVR programmer.
 This means that you can plug the board into your computer, fire up the Arduino IDE, and immediately start uploading sketches to the board.

 The [keypad.ino](keypad/keypad.ino) sketch in this main branch contains the basic building blocks for the two projects.

+### Projects

+* [TonerPad](https://github.com/TwP/keypad/tree/tonerpad) - the easy way to order color laser toner
+* [KeyDeck](https://github.com/TwP/keypad/tree/keydeck) - an ersatz Elgato Stream Deck with clicky-clacky mechanical keys